Merewether Beach. Credit: The Legendary Pacific Coast

 Best North Coast beaches

-There is an amazing 43 km of coast between Seal Rocks and Forster for intrepid surfers to explore with pretty Boomerang Beach and Bluey’s Beach at Pacific Palms well worth a detour.
+Intrepid surfers will enjoy the spectacular 43km stretch of coast between Seal Rocks and Forster.
+Nearby Boomerang Beach and Bluey’s Beach at Pacific Palms are worth a detour from this area.